HerrPhil/Puzzles-MinCostConnectPoints/README.md

 The shortest distances are desired for the minimum spanning tree.

-I will have to do some abstract visualizing and experimental code to ensure the heap has the smallest distant on top, and the heap eventually is empty.
+I will have to do some abstract visualizing and experimental code to ensure the heap has the smallest distant on top.
+Note, the heap may not be empty when the stop condition is met.

-The goal is to have a minimum spanning tree with the same number of points as the original set and the number of edges is one less than the number of points.
+The goal is to have a minimum spanning tree.
+The stop condition is the MST has the same number of points as the original set points and the number of edges is one less than the number of points.

+The output is the total (minimum) cost to span an edge to every point.